 Nguyen et al. present a new method for taxonomic enrichment analysis of microbiome data based on an isometric log-ratio transformation of compositional and the competitive null hypothesis borrowed from the gene set enrichment literature.
 The main strengths are a well-written and structured manuscript, a solid statistical and analytical foundation of the method, and a thorough evaluation of the method on simulated and real datasets.
 The main weaknesses are installation issues with the R companion package, a lack of adaptation of existing standards for the benchmarking of gene set enrichment methods, and a number of theoretical considerations with the use of a competitive null hypothesis for enrichment testing.

 We would like to thank Reviewer 2 for the detailed and encouraging responses.
-We have taken structural changes in the manuscript (as described in the preamble section of this response) to make sure we acknowledge the standards set out by Geistlinger et al. 2021.
-Additionally, we have also added a discussion to the section on adjusting for correlation with regards to the statistical issues mentioned, and have also fixed the package.
+We have made structural changes in the manuscript (as described in the preamble section of this response) to make sure we acknowledge the standards set out by Geistlinger et al. 2021.
+Additionally, we have added a discussion on adjusting for correlation, and have fixed the R package.

 Installation: